flaviocopes/vuehandbook/01-vue-introduction/index.md

 First, Vue is called a **progressive framework**.

 This means that it adapts to the needs of the developer.
-While other frameworks require a complete buy-in from a developer or team, and often want you to rewrite an existing application because they require some specific set of conventions, Vue happily lands inside your app with a simple `script` tag, to start with, and it can grow along with your needs, spreading from 3 lines to managing your entire view layer.
+While other frameworks require a complete buy-in from a developer or team and often want you to rewrite an existing application because they require some specific set of conventions, Vue happily lands inside your app with a simple `script` tag, to start with, and it can grow along with your needs, spreading from 3 lines to managing your entire view layer.

 You don't need to know about webpack, Babel, npm or anything to get started with Vue, but when you're ready Vue makes it simple for you to rely on them.